2017 Can-Am Duels

 The 2017 Can-Am Duels were a pair of Monster Energy NASCAR Cup Series stock car races held on February 23, 2017, at Daytona International Speedway in Daytona Beach, Florida.
 Both contested over 60 laps, they were the qualifying races for the 2017 Daytona 500.

-Report

-Background

-Daytona International Speedway, where the races will be held.

-Daytona International Speedway is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
-The standard track at Daytona International Speedway is a four–turn superspeedway that is 2.5 mi long.
-The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 Practice

 First practice

 Joey Logano was the fastest in the first practice session with a time of 46.604 seconds and a speed of 193.116 mph.